 Even before you take the initial step and meet with a solar installer, a number of solar companies offer online calculators, which you can use to estimate your monthly utility savings.
 We'll stress that these calculators only give a very rough estimate and should be taken lightly, but they can still create a basic sense of whether solar panels are worth it for your home.

 So, Are Solar Panels Worth It?
 It All Depends...

-The bottom line for homeowners: Solar energy represents one of the best ways to reduce your dependence on traditional utility companies.
-And for many homeowners, solar power ROI will be well worth it.
+If you can save money and energy, yes, solar panels are worth it.
+The bottom line for homeowners is that solar energy represents one of the best ways to reduce your dependence on traditional utility companies.
+And for many homeowners, solar power ROI is more than high enough to justify the steep initial investment.
 With that said, the startup cost can be prohibitive, and not every homeowner will achieve the same bang for their buck.